TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 Once you have set your prompt and in a shell for the first time, you are in your home directory.
 Begin typing the following:
 1) Type: pwd
-Q: what was displayed? (pwd - means print working directory)
+</br>Q: what was displayed? (pwd - means print working directory)
 2) Type: cd .. ; pwd
-now you will likely see /home on most Unix/Linux
+   </br>now you will likely see /home on most Unix/Linux
 3) Type: cd ; ls
-Q: what do you see?
+   </br>Q: what do you see?
 Now you should see what was displayed in step 1.
 Unix/Linux makes it easy to find your way home - default target of cd.
 4) Type: man pwd
-`(to exit press "q")` This is the help page (or manual page - aka man page as Unix/Linux calls it) for pwd, and gives help/documention for a command.
+   </br>`(to exit press "q")` This is the help page (or manual page - aka man page as Unix/Linux calls it) for pwd, and gives help/documention for a command.
 5) Type: man pwd | col -b
-The output should different. `col -b` is a good trick to clean up fancy looking output.
-Unix/Linux is designed to give bold text and colors (see that original `$PS1` above with those wierd characters....) and when you need to view it or save to a file this our go-to wayh to filter out or remove non-printable characters.
+   </br>The output should different. `col -b` is a good trick to clean up fancy looking output.
+Unix/Linux is designed
+to give bold text and colors (see that original `$PS1` above with those wierd characters....) and when you need to view it or save to a file this our go-to wayh to filter out or remove non-printable characters.
 This is our first use of the pipe symbol "|" to string text from one program to another.
 Under the hood in the OS, this is our first inter-process communication tool